Updated: March 23rd, 2023

 Although it is the second Audio Technica product on this list, the ATH-IM02 has earned its spot here.
 It may be expensive, but it is one of the most popular choices among drummers.
 Just check out the many positive reviews online!

-The Audio Technica ATH-IM02 also comes with the exclusive dual balanced armature drivers that produce clear, crisp, and pure sound.
+The Audio Technica ATH-IM02 also comes with exclusive dual-balanced armature drivers that produce clear, crisp, and pure sound.
 This basically means that the frequencies are generated by two separate drivers that essentially specialize in their particular ranges of frequencies.
-As such, these in-ear monitors excel in the general sound department, with a particular strength at higher sound ranges.
+As such, these in-ear monitors excel in the general sound department, with particular strength at higher sound ranges.

-5. Knowledge Zenith KZ ZS10 Pro IEM Headphone
+5. Knowledge of Zenith KZ ZS10 Pro IEM Headphone

 - One-year warranty